Archaeological forgery: Detection

 Investigators of archaeological forgery rely on the tools of archaeology in general.
 Since the age of the object is usually the most significant detail, they try to use radiocarbon dating or neutron activation analysis to find out the real age of the object.

 Criticisms of antiquities trade

 Some historians and archaeologists have strongly criticized the antiquities trade for putting profit and art collecting before scientific accuracy and veracity.
-This, in effect, favours the archaeological forgery.
+This, in effect, favours archaeological forgeries.
 Allegedly, some of the items in prominent museum collections are of dubious or at least of unknown origin.
 Looters who rob archaeologically important places and supply the antiquities market are rarely concerned with exact dating and placement of the items.
 Antiquities dealers may also embellish a genuine item to make it more saleable.
 Sometimes traders may even sell items that are attributed to nonexistent cultures.

 As is the case with art forgery, scholars and experts don't always agree on the authenticity of particular finds.
 Sometimes an entire research topic of a scholar may be based on finds that are later suspected as forgeries.